 Today’s world is intensely focused on data security.
 Keeping private information out of the hands of criminals has obviously always been a major concern, but the internet revolution has completely changed this.

 Although this technological advancement’s increase in connectivity has led to a lot of great improvements around the world, it’s also allowed hackers to intercept communications like never before.
 In fact, it’s gotten so bad that many companies have been forced to resort to legacy fax machines just to keep their information safe.

 While this certainly does the trick, relying on such an old piece of technology can cause some major inefficiencies – along with creating some unforeseen security issues as well.
 This is why so many organizations have decided to make the switch to Fax over IP.

-FoIP enables companies to send messages securely, without requiring their partners to give up their own legacy fax machines.
-However, to truly understand the security benefits of this technology, it's important to understand the risks involved and how FoIP mitigates them.
+FoIP enables companies to send a secure fax online, without requiring their partners to give up their own legacy fax machines.
+However, to truly understand the security benefits of this technology, it’s important to understand the risks involved and how FoIP mitigates them.

 Physical documents can be hard to keep safe